GodwinOkronipa/ai-projects/SimpleChatbotNLP/README.md

 # SimpleChatbotNLP

-A simple Natural Language Processing chatbot built with Python, using Logistic Regression for intent classification and NLTK for text preprocessing.
+A Natural Language Processing chatbot built with Python, using Logistic Regression for intent classification and NLTK for text preprocessing.
+Now enhanced with **Machine Learning knowledge** to answer questions about ML concepts, algorithms, and applications

 ## Overview

-This chatbot can handle basic conversations including greetings, farewells, thanks, questions about its creator, and gracefully deflects complex requests it cannot fulfill.
+This intelligent chatbot can handle conversations about:
+- Basic interactions (greetings, farewells, thanks)
+- Questions about its creator
+- **Machine Learning topics** (algorithms, concepts, applications)
+- Data Science fundamentals

 **Created by:** Godwin Okronipa as a side project